The defining moments of Tim Cahill’s Caltex Socceroos legacy

 The ball sat up perfectly for Cahill just inside Victory’s half and he instinctively hit a volley from 40-yards out which sailed over keeper Lawrence Thomas and into the top corner of the net.

-It was an unforgettable introduction to the Hyundai A-League for Cahill, taking out the competition’s Goal of the Year.
+It was an unforgettable introduction to the Hyundai A-League for Cahill, and one that would ultimately take out the competition’s Goal of the Year.